-Here’s a recent example where a store clerk sent an armed robber running by merely racking his shotgun.
-Look at the link below for more details….
+Here’s an example where a store clerk sent an armed robber running by merely racking his shotgun.
+Look at the link below for more details.

 While it worked in this case, I wouldn’t rely on the technique of merely racking the shotgun to be too much of a deterrent value against a determined criminal.
 Let me provide you with a counter example…

 It was in my first couple years as a cop.
 I was working the midnight shift and really believed what my instructors told me about the “awesome power” of the shotgun and that merely racking the slide would cause criminals to cower in fear.

 I got a call about an armed man assaulting someone in a Taco Bell drive through in our city.
 The caller worked at Taco Bell and heard a man violently beating his girlfriend while stopped in the drive through lane.

 The restaurant worker thought the beating was so bad that he attempted to intervene.
 When he ran up to the car, the assault suspect pulled a pistol on him.
 The worker ran back inside the door and called the police.